Hasculf de Tany: Family connections and marriage

 Based upon his name, and that of his son Graelen, Hasculf's family may have had ancestry in Brittany.
 However they came to England from Tanis, in the Avranchin in Normandy, close to Mont Saint-Michel and the frontier with Brittany.
 It has been proposed that he was a close relative, perhaps even son, of Otuel fitzCount, whose father Hugh d'Avranches was viscount of that region, and that they were both related to the Suligny family, who were also from there.
 He had contemporaries in England with the same second name who were probably related, named Picot de Tanis, and Juliana de Tanis.

 Hasculf married Matilda (or Maud), whose parentage is the subject of different speculations, and she was the mother of Hasculf's son and heir Graelen.
 Charles Travis Clay demonstrated that Matilda was almost certainly also the mother, apparently from an earlier husband, of Edward of Salisbury the younger, who was noted to be the elder brother of Graelen de Tanys in a 1202 legal case concerning claims by Edward's descendants to be heirs to lands in the barony of Crich.
 On this basis Clay believed she was a co-heiress of Ralph fitz Hubert, the lord of the feudal barony of Crich in the Domesday Book of 1086.
 Because of his name, her earlier husband is often believed to be Edward of Salisbury the elder, an older man of the same name as her son.

-Further indications of family connections might be implied by the grant, after his death, made by Hasculf de Tany's widow Matilda and son Graelan of the church of Fyfield in Essex to Bermondsey Priory.
+Indications of a family connection to the Domesday Baron John fitzWaleran are implied by the grant, after his death, made by Hasculf de Tany's widow Matilda and son Graelan of the church of Fyfield in Essex to Bermondsey Priory.
 They also confirmed the gift of Roger the knight of John fitzWaleran who had given the tithes of Fyfield to that monastery.